Hurricanes Can Blow Your HVAC Unit Over

 Using Tie-Out Stakes and Ratchet Straps to Secure Your HVAC

 In the lead up to a major hurricane, many homeowners are looking to secure their HVAC units at the last minute.
 For these people, we recommend using long metal “tie out” stakes and nylon ratchet straps like the ones below.
-If you don’t already have something similar in your garage, both can be easily obtained at any home improvement or hardware store.
+If you don’t already have something similar in your garage, you can find both at any home improvement or hardware store.
 We recommend 4 stakes and 2 straps per unit.

 Just like strapping something to the roof of your car, keep your anchors parallel on either side of the unit.
 It’s best to use 4 stakes and 2 straps per unit.

-While nothing is guaranteed to be hurricane-proof, the added straps should help secure your unit to its base and prevent damage that can come from it being knocked over or thrown.
+While nothing is 100% hurricane-proof, the added straps should help secure your unit to its base and prevent damage that can come from it being knocked over or thrown.

 Need HVAC or Electrical Repair?